Comet Halley’s 2 meteor showers | EarthSky.org

 By the way, these small fragments are called meteoroids when in outer space, and meteors when they vaporize in the Earth’s atmosphere.

 Meteors in annual showers – made from the icy debris of comets – don’t hit the ground.
 They vaporize high in Earth’s atmosphere.
-The more rocky or metallic asteroids are what sometimes hit the ground, and then they are called meteorites.
+The more rocky or metallic meteors are what sometimes hit the ground intact, and then they are called meteorites.

 Where is Comet Halley now?
 Often, astronomers like to give distances of solar system objects in terms of astronomical units (AU), which is the sun-Earth distance.
-Comet Halley lodges 0.587 AU from the sun at its closest point to sun (perihelion) and 35.3 AU at its farthest point (aphelion).
+Comet Halley lodges 0.587 AU from the sun at its closest point to the sun (perihelion) and 35.3 AU at its farthest point (aphelion).

 In other words, Halley’s Comet resides about 60 times farther from the sun at its closest than it does at its farthest.